odoo/documentation/inventory/management/reporting/inventory_valuation_config.rst

 In this case, goods receipts and deliveries won’t have any direct impact on your accounting books.
 Periodically, you create a manual journal entry representing the value of what you have in stock.
-To know that value, go in Inventory > Reporting > Inventory Valuation.
+To know that value, go in :menuselection:`Inventory --> Reporting --> Inventory Valuation`.

 This is the default configuration in Odoo and it works out-of-the-box.
 Check following operations and find out how